 The US economy is expected to grow above its potential pace in 2026, with an average annual growth rate of +2.9%, a yearly improvement (+2.3% in 2025).
 This apparent resilience to uncertainty and tariff shocks, together with above-trend productivity growth, masks K-shaped growth, supported by investment linked to AI-optimism and consumption by the wealthiest amid a wealth effect (historically high stock market valuations).
 The inflation overshooting of the target is set to continue (+2.7% in 2026) due to tariffs -although the impact of these appears to be less significant than expected -until at least the end of 2027.
 The labour market is experiencing a slowdown in both demand and supply, linked to a less dynamic economy than after the post-pandemic reopening due to the administration's immigration policy.
 The rebalancing of risks surrounding the Fed's dual mandate and its emphasis on the 'employment' component has triggered a new cycle of rate cuts.
-The FOMC implemented three rate cuts (-75 bps cumulative) in total in 2025, and we expect the Fed Funds target range to be held steady à 3,5% - 3,75% throughout 2026.
+The FOMC implemented three rate cuts (-75 bps cumulative) in total in 2025.
+We anticipate a final rate cut in March 2026, bringing the terminal rate to 3.25% - 3.50%.